Matmul High-level API Enabling UnitFlag

 • Application scenarios of enabling UnitFlag

-• Restrictions on enabling UnitFlag
+• Constraints on enabling UnitFlag

-• When the UnitFlag function is enabled, the operator cannot have two pipelines that move data from CO1 (L0C) to the global memory and from A1 (L1) to the global memory at the same time.
+• When UnitFlag is enabled, the operator cannot have two pipelines that move data from CO1 (L0C) to the global memory and from A1 (L1) to the global memory at the same time.

 The operator specifications are as follows.